nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * When editing tags, all the existing tags of the student will be removed. i.e. adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.
 * We allow you to edit the `PHONE_NUMBER` and `CONTACT_PARENT` to be the same.
-* You are not allowed to change the name to be the same as any existing student in the list.
+* You are not allowed to change the name of a student to be the same as any existing student in the list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.